blynkkk/blueprints/Weather Station/README.md

 * Explore Blynk Documentation and learn how to work with Virtual Pins
 * Improve the code for your needs
 * Add more devices

-# Also you can create automations :

-To do this, you need to open the "automation" tab.
-Click "+ Create automations" and choose "Device state".
-Add name and choose when you want to receive a notification (for example, if the temperature is above 28 degrees or below 18, as well as the humidity is above 60% or below 30%).
-For this, in the block "When" choose your device and choose parametr, that you want to track.
-You may set "The less then" and "The greater then" and indicate your desired temperature and humidity.
-Next step is to choose what to do.
-You can receve information on the email or in the in-app notification.
-Choose what wil be comfortable for you and click "Save".
-This will help you to know when the indicators are too low or too high and correct it.

 # Troubleshooting